-The .key file contains a DNS KEY record that can be inserted into a zone file (directly or with a \$INCLUDE statement).
+The .key file contains a DNSKEY or KEY record.
+When a zone is being signed by named or dnssec-signzone -S, DNSKEY records are included automatically.
+In other cases, the .key file can be inserted into a zone file manually or with a \$INCLUDE statement.